tektoncd/community/teps/0077-pipeline-partial-execution.md

   pipelineRef:
     name: a-pipeline
   disableTasks:
-    - name: task-name
-      # optionally pre-populate the values of disabled task's results.
-      results:
-        - name: result1-name
-          value: some-val
-        - name: result2-name
-          value: some-val2
-    - name: task-name-other
-      results:
-        - name: result1-name
+    - name: B
-          value: some-val
+    # the task `B` is disabled for the current execution and everything
+    # that depends on it.
-        - name: result2-name
+    - name: G
-          value: some-val2
 ```

+Above example will run tasks: A, F, D, C

 ### Notes/Caveats (optional)

-Q. Can we provide an option to disable a task and all the that depend on it?
+Q. Can we provide an option to disable a task but not all the that depend on it?

-e.g. disable task with a flag e.g. `cascade: true` or `disableDependents: true`.
+e.g. disable task with a flag e.g. `cascade: false` or `disableDependents: false`.
+Also provide an option for hard-conding the results.
+My preference is this can be work for future TEP.

 ### Risks and Mitigations